tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 3. **Mentor metadata**

-It is essential that they provide their Phone numbers in order to login to the app via OTP.
+It is essential for mentors that they provide their Phone numbers in order to login to the app via OTP.
 Nipun lakshya authorizes the mentors on its platforms through their mobile phone numbers.
 Other data collected can be:

   - Designation of the mentor
   - Mentor name